AAD/USSSA Tournament Entry Instructions and General Policies –

 - Select the option that you want to use – note – using the “Enter Pay Now” option will add 5% to the cost of the entry fee.

 - If you select the “Enter Pay Director” option you will be allowed to mail the entry fee (cashiers check / money order) but it must be received by the entry deadline.
-The entry deadline is always 10 days prior to any event.
+The entry deadline varies but is usually 14 days prior to any event.
+See the tournament page on the national web site for event specific deadlines.
 If you decide to withdraw from the tournament you must do so before the entry deadline has passed.

 - On the Event Entry page -